Suzanne Last Stone, Director

 Ari Mermelstein , Assistant Director

 Ari Mermelstein is Assistant Professor of Bible at Yeshiva College.
 He holds a PhD from NYU's Department of Hebrew and Judaic Studies, a JD from NYU Law School, and a BA from Yeshiva College.
-Dr. Mermelstein's first book, The Genesis of Beginnings: Time and the Terror of History in Second Temple Judaism, has been accepted (pending revisions) for publication in the Journal for the Study of Judaism Supplement Series (Brill).
+Dr. Mermelstein's first book, Creation, Covenant, and the Beginnings of Judaism: Reconceiving Historical Time in the Second Temple Period, appeared in 2014 as part of the Journal for the Study of Judaism Supplement Series (Brill).
+He has co-edited two other books, Jews and the Law (Quid Pro Press) and The Divine Courtroom in Comparative Perspective (Brill).
+His current research agenda is devoted to the study of emotion in ancient Judaism.
 His current research agenda is devoted to the study of emotion in ancient Judaism.